kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/ENVIRONMENT.md

 - Health check is available at http://127.0.0.1:${REACT_APP_PORT:-3000}${REACT_APP_HEALTHCHECK_PATH:-/healthz} (served from `public/healthz` with body "OK").
 This file is included in the repo.
 - The dev server is configured with CI-friendly flags (CI=true, polling disabled, ESLint plugin disabled, small memory limit) to reduce overhead.
 - The dev server binds to HOST=0.0.0.0 intentionally for containers; access via http://localhost:${REACT_APP_PORT:-3000}.
-- Node memory is capped with NODE_OPTIONS=--max-old-space-size=256 to prevent OOM kills (exit 137).
+- Node memory is capped with NODE_OPTIONS=--max-old-space-size=192 (or 160 via `start:lowmem`) to prevent OOM kills (exit 137).
 - A static health file is served from public/healthz and returns 200 OK.
 - Webpack Dev Server deprecation warnings for onAfterSetupMiddleware/onBeforeSetupMiddleware are benign under react-scripts 5.x and can be ignored in CI.
-- Helper: `npm run start:ci:health` will start the server and wait up to 60s for /healthz to return 200 in CI.
+- Helper: `npm run start:ci:health` will start the server and wait up to 60s for /healthz to return 200 in CI and ensure the server is still running.